Zolarwind Theme

 Integrating the theme folder

-This project is structured as a stand-alone Zola site.
-This section is for those who might want to integrate the theme into an existing Zola website.
-You can do so by moving the relevant theme files to the themes/zolarwind directory.
+This section is for those who prefer to move files manually or are on a non-Linux system.
+You can integrate the theme by moving the relevant theme files to the themes/zolarwind directory.
 All other files stay in the root directory.
 If you have your own files there, you need to merge them with the ones from this theme.
-You also need to adjust the config.toml and package.json files in the root accordingly.
+You also need to adjust the zola.toml and package.json files in the root accordingly.

 /